sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 08/24/2021 07:53 PT_
+_Updated 08/26/2021 15:52 PT_

 v7.5.2 has been fully released.
 All users will now have the ability to update to the latest version of the app on both iOS and Android.
+Changes to notification behavior have also been released as of 8/26.

 ***